mfrancis415/ctf-gab-intern-vm/README.md

 ## Scenario
 A routine support request should have ended with a reset and reassurance.
 Instead, the so-called “help” left behind a trail of anomalies that don’t add up.

-What was framed as troubleshooting looked more like an audit of the system itself — probing, cataloging, leaving subtle traces in its wake.
+What was framed as troubleshooting looked more like an audit of the system itself probing, cataloging, leaving subtle traces in its wake.
 Actions chained together in suspicious sequence: first gaining a foothold, then expanding reach, then preparing to linger long after the session ended.
-And just when the activity should have raised questions, a neat explanation appeared — a story planted in plain sight, designed to justify the very behavior that demanded scrutiny.
+And just when the activity should have raised questions, a neat explanation appeared, a story planted in plain sight, designed to justify the very behavior that demanded scrutiny.

 **Mission:** Reconstruct the timeline, connect the scattered remnants of this "support session", and decide what was legitimate and what was staged.